tjensen113/bamazon-hw/README.md

    * The first asks them the ID of the product they would like to buy.
    * The second message asks how many units of the product they would like to buy.
    * Then the database will be updated on new current stock.
+   * The user is prompted to make another purchase with a Y/N response
    * Finally the user will be updated on their total for their purchase.